aws-samples/eks-multi-cluster-gitops/webhooks/crossplane-irsa-webhook/README.md

 }
 ```

+**Note:** If node IMDS is allowed then `eks:DescribeCluster` permission is taken care by `AmazonEKSWorkerNodePolicy` attached to the nodes.

 ### Network access to AWS EKS API
 By default the initializer routine introspects the EKS cluster by invoking `eks:DescribeCluster` with the `cluster-name` provided as a bootstrap argument.
 The network configuration for the cluster should allow HTTPS calls to EKS API from within the cluster.